farmera/sare_grant/study_results_drones.md

 Regression is a statistical technique used to estimate relationships among variables where the focus is on a dependent variable along with one or more independent variables.
-The independent variable is the 'predictor' while the dependent one is the quantity we hope to predict.
-In our study one of the questions asked was whether two values could be correlated (and if yes then to what degree) while another asked whether one might be predicted from the other.
+The independent variable is the 'predictor' while the dependent variable is the quantity we want to predict.
+In our study one of the questions asked was whether two values might be correlated (and to what degree) while another asked whether one might be predicted from the other.

 a host of known and unknown quantities might have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 In a more